D.J. Fante, Franco Branciaroli

 Synopsis

-Don Giovanni is not merely a provocative title.
-It is the ironic, irreverent lens through which Dan Fante – son of the Italian-American writer John Fante – revisits the late-millennium American family.
-In this work, the threads of personal memory and social critique intertwine, giving rise to a dark comedy that entertains, yet above all invites reflection.
-Fante moves along a path first traced by his father, but with a voice distinctly his own: sharp-edged, disenchanted.
-If John Fante gave literature believable, tormented, eternally adolescent characters, Dan inherits that legacy and updates it with the raw tones of a disillusioned America.
+In this work, personal memory and social critique intertwine, giving shape to a dark comedy that entertains while, above all, provoking reflection.
+Dan Fante follows in the path laid down by his father, yet speaks with a voice entirely his own: sharp-edged, disenchanted.
+If John Fante gifted literature with believable, tormented, eternally adolescent characters, Dan inherits that legacy and recasts it in the raw tones of a disillusioned America.

 Credits